Ujimatsu-Chiya/Ujimatsu-Chiya.github.io/source/_posts/QUESTION/Project-Euler-155.md

   - Project Euler
   - OEIS
 mathjax: true
+date: 2022-05-11 19:27:55
 ---

 <escape><!-- more --></escape>

 # Project Euler 155

 ## 题目

 ### Counting Capacitor Circuits

 An electric circuit uses exclusively identical capacitors of the same value $C$.

 The capacitors can be connected in series or in parallel to form sub-units, which can then be connected in series or in parallel with other capacitors or other sub-units to form larger sub-units, and so on up to a final circuit.

 Using this simple procedure and up to n identical capacitors, we can make circuits having a range of different total capacitances.
 For example, using up to $n=3$ capacitors of $60\mu F$ each, we can obtain the following $7$ distinct total capacitance values:

 ![](../images/p155_capacitors1.gif)